ZTE wins Best Industry Innovation Application Award at PT Expo China 2019 by virtue of ZTE 5G Module ZM9000

 ZTE is pioneering in upgrading 5G applications from individual, family, HD live broadcast to more scenarios, by means of the introduction and commercial use of diversified 5G terminal devices, such as ZTE Axon 10 Pro 5G, ZTE 5G Indoor Router MC801 and ZTE 5G Module ZM9000.

-ZTE has formed over 30 5G serialized solutions and implemented more than 50 demonstration projects in nearly 20 industries, including the industrial Internet, big video, Internet of Vehicles, media, energy, public safety, health care, education, environmental protection, and transportation.
-In strategic cooperation with more than 300 industry customers, ZTE has jointly deployed service applications with them and collaborated with over 200 industry-leading product providers to launch 5G-based solutions-oriented to different industries.
+ZTE has formed over 30 5G serialized solutions and implemented more than 50 demonstration projects in nearly 20 industries, including industrial Internet, big video, Internet of Vehicles, media, energy, public safety, health care, education, environmental protection and transportation.
+In strategic cooperation with more than 300 industry customers, ZTE has jointly deployed service applications with them and collaborated with over 200 industry-leading product providers to launch 5G-based solutions oriented to different industries.

-ZTE has so far obtained 35 commercial 5G contracts in major 5G markets such as Europe, Asia Pacific and MEA (the Middle East and Africa).
-ZTE commits 10 percent of its annual revenue to research and development and has leadership roles in international standard-setting organizations.
+ZTE has so far obtained 35 commercial 5G contracts in major 5G markets such as Europe, Asia Pacific and MEA (Middle East and Africa).
+ZTE commits 10 per cent of its annual revenue to research and development and has leadership roles in international standard-setting organizations.

 ALSO READ